 Yes.
 Check NYU Global sites course equivalency information here.

 Due to the high volume of applications, individual messages to confirm receipt of applications will not be possible.
-Interview invitations will be sent out starting from mid-May unitl all positions are filled.
-Interviews will be conducted in mid- to late May.
+Interview invitations will be sent out starting from mid-August until all positions are filled.
+Interviews will be conducted from Monday, Aug 16.